Hollow-D9D/42-transcendence/footnotes/on_typescript.md

 ```

-In the original code you provided, the **`Chat`** class is a named export, not a default export.
-That's why you need to use curly braces to import it.

 ---

 can you tell me how module in JavaScript/TypeScript related to modules/packages in Golang?
 I want to draw some comparisons to memorize it all better